 - Equipment provisioning

-Remofirst’s low $199 per employee per month starting cost is a big selling point, but that doesn’t mean that Remofirst won’t offer the features you need.
-You’ll still get access to payroll, tax filing, pensions, local compliance, HR guidance for standard needs like onboarding and termination, IP protection, and 24/7 support with live chat and email.
+Remofirst’s low $199 starting cost is a big selling point, but that doesn’t mean that Remofirst won’t offer the features you need.
+You’ll have access to over 160 countries (one of the larger selections that EORs will offer), as well as a great roster of employee management perks.
+These include payroll, tax filing, pensions, local compliance, HR guidance for standard needs like onboarding and termination, IP protection, and 24/7 support with live chat and email.

 The Remofirst software breaks down international payroll by person, country, and more.
 Source: Remofirst

-As we’ve mentioned, Remofirst costs just $199 per employee, per month, the lowest starting cost of any EOR service in this guide.
+Remofirst’s pricing starts from just $199 per employee, per month, the lowest starting cost of any EOR service in this guide.
 This includes equity, bonuses, payroll, tax filings, pensions, and around-the-clock support.
+Contractors are also inexpensive, starting at $19 per person, per month, which is the second lowest starting price for contractors in this guide after Papaya’s $2 starting price.

 What's New For Remofirst?